Extremal Bounds for Bootstrap Percolation in the Hypercube: Introduction

 The problem of estimating $p_c\left([n]^d,r\right)$ for fixed $d$ and $r$ and $n\to\infty$ was first considered by Aizenman and Lebowitz~\cite{Aiz} and subsequently studied in~\cite{3Dim,Cerf,Cerf2,sharper,Holroyd}.
 This rewarding line of research culminated in a paper of Balogh, Bollob{\'a}s, Duminil-Copin and Morris~\cite{sharp} in which $p_c\left([n]^d,r\right)$ is determined asymptotically for all fixed values of $d$ and $2\leq r\leq d$.

 Comparably, far less is known about the critical probability when $d$ tends to infinity.
 In this regime, the main results are due to Balogh, Bollob\'{a}s and Morris in the case $r=d$~\cite{majority} and $r=2$~\cite{Highdim}.
-In the latter paper, the extremal bound (\ref{r=2}) was applied to obtain precise asymptotics for $p_c\left([n]^d,2\right)$ whenever $d\gg \log(n)\geq 1$.
+In the latter paper, the extremal bound \eqref{r=2} was applied to obtain precise asymptotics for $p_c\left([n]^d,2\right)$ whenever $d\gg \log(n)\geq 1$.
 In contrast, very little is known about the critical probability for fixed $r\geq3$ and $d\to\infty$.
 For example, the logarithm of $p_c\left(Q_d,3\right)$ is not even known to within a constant factor (see~\cite{Highdim}).
-As was mentioned in~\cite{LinAlg}, a stumbling block in obtaining good estimates for $p_c\left(Q_d,r\right)$ when $d\to\infty$ has been the lack of an asymptotically tight lower bound $m\left(Q_d,r\right)$.
-In this paper, we provide such a bound.
+As was mentioned in~\cite{LinAlg}, the original motivation behind Conjecture~\ref{theConj} was in its connections to the problem of estimating $p_c(Q_d,r)$.

 The rest of the paper is organised as follows.
 In the next section, we outline our approach to proving Theorems~\ref{hyper} and~\ref{genwsat} and establish some preliminary lemmas.
-In Section~\ref{hyperSec}, we prove Theorem~\ref{wsatcube}.
+In Section~\ref{hyperSec}, we determine the value of $\wsat\left(Q_d,S_{r+1}\right)$, from which we derive Theorem~\ref{hyper} via \eqref{wsatperc}.
 We then determine $\wsat\left(\prod_{i=1}^d[a_i],S_{r+1}\right)$ in full generality in Section~\ref{generalSec} using similar ideas (which become somewhat more cumbersome in the general setting).
 In Section~\ref{upperSec}, we provide constructions of small percolating sets in the hypercube and prove Theorem~\ref{r=3Upper}.
 Finally, we conclude the paper in Section~\ref{concl} by stating some open problems related to our work.